Audio/MIDI multitrack recording software

 • Close: Close the song.

-• Comments: Read or write text which is stored in the song file.
+• Comments: Read or write text that is stored in the song file.
 You can use this to document the project.

 The Song menu offers several export options: